1991 Los Angeles runway collision: Airport

 LAX has four parallel runways, with the two runways and associated taxiways north of the terminal called the North Complex.
-Aircraft that landed on the outer runway – 24R – would cross the inner runway – 24L – in order to reach the terminal.

 Air traffic control

 The air traffic controller (ATC) in charge of takeoffs and landings in the LAX tower (the local controller) was Robin Lee Wascher.
 She had been working in the role since 1982, and began working at LAX in 1989.
 The clearance delivery controller in charge of taxiing aircraft was Francita Vandiver, who had previously served as an ATC in the US Navy.
 She had been working at LAX since 1988.

 Accident details

 Flight

 Skywest 5569 was cleared by ATC Wascher in the LAX tower to taxi to Runway 24L, moving from gate 32 to the runway via taxiways Kilo, 48, Tango, and 45.
-The plane was briefly not visible from the tower on taxiway 48 between Kilo and Tango in the area known as "no man's land".

 Immediately prior to SkyWest 5569 reaching runway 24L, a Wings West aircraft had landed on 24R and was awaiting permission to cross 24L and taxi to the terminal.
 The local controller attempted to contact the Wings West aircraft, but the crew had changed frequencies and did not answer, distracting Wascher as she attempted to reestablish communications.
-Shortly after 6 PM local time, as USAir 1493 was on final approach to LAX, the Metroliner was cleared by the local controller to taxi into its takeoff position on 24L at the intersection of taxiway 45, some 2200 ft up from the runway threshold.
+Shortly after 6 PM local time, as USAir 1493 was on final approach to LAX, the SkyWest Metroliner was cleared by the local controller to taxi into position and hold on Runway 24L at the intersection of taxiway 45, some 2200 ft up from the runway threshold.
 After four attempts by the local controller, the Wings West aircraft finally responded to the tower and apologized for switching frequencies.
 Wascher then cleared the USAir flight to land on 24L, even though the SkyWest Metroliner was still holding in takeoff position on the runway: